 No, you don’t need to have any special knowledge at all.
-Our processor, Prairie Meats, is very good at finding out what you want just by asking a few simple questions – like how big you want your roasts, how many steaks per package, and how many pounds of hamburger per package.
+An online Cutting Instruction Template will be emailed to you within a day of your processing date.
+It will walk you through each primal cut of beef to make your personal selections.
+You will make a few simple decisions like how big you want your roasts, how many steaks per package, and how many pounds of hamburger per package.
+If you wish to speak with the butcher directly they always welcome a phone call.
 They will talk you through the process to ensure that you get the most value and enjoyment out of your beef.

 Yes, when you order a Side/Half or Whole beef you choose how the beef is cut.
 You can have your meat cut to suit the kind of cooking you like – for example, large or small steaks, bone left in or taken out, more roasts versus more steaks, stew meat or kabobs, more ground beef or maybe some hamburger patties or sausage.
 Our Quarters are semi-custom.
 You choose from two options with lots of variety and the butcher’s expertise to make the best use of the meat.

 YES.
 We also offer Quarters.
 Ordering a semi-custom quarter of beef is the perfect option for getting your grass-finished beef in a manageable size.
 We offer two different cutting options: The Butcher’s Balance is a traditional mix of roasts, steaks, and ground.
 The BBQ Bounty has fewer roasts and an abundance of steaks and ground, as well as kabobs and stew meat.